 What funeral home or cremation service options are there in San Antonio?

-Given the range of funeral service locations serving the Greater San Antonio area, you have the option to arrange anything from a traditional funeral service to a simple direct cremation service.
-Therefore, you need to decide if you want a traditional funeral, something more modern like a life celebration service, or if you wish to consider cremation.
+Given the range of funeral service locations serving the Greater San Antonio area, you can arrange anything from a traditional funeral service to a simple direct cremation service.
+Therefore, you must decide if you want a traditional funeral, something more modern like a life celebration service, or if you wish to consider cremation.

 What is the average cost of a funeral service in San Antonio?

-The N.F.D.A* surveyed the average cost of a funeral service in 2019 at $7,640.
+According to the NFDA (2022), the average cost of a funeral service is $7,848 in the US.
 This is without any cemetery fees.
-According to a recent price survey, the average cost of a traditional funeral service in San Antonio is around $7,775, which is very close to national average.
+According to a recent price survey, the average cost of a traditional funeral service in San Antonio is around $7,775, which is very close to the national average.